SA2111/ChallengeHW17/Develop/gist-template.md

 # Regex Tutorial

 Introductory paragraph:
-What is Regex?
-Regex or regular expression is..
+This is a tutorial on Regex and all of its components.

 ## Summary

 Briefly summarize the regex you will be describing and what you will explain.
 Include a code snippet of the regex.
 Replace this text with your summary.

+What is Regex?
+Regex or regular expression is a type of syntex that can be used in changing and/or editing text strings.
+It can be used in any language and can make it easier and shorter to write code.

+Example: Hello\nworld

+Output: Hello
+        world

 ## Table of Contents